Connecticut Health Foundation Inc

 • Hartford Hospital: Work with community-based doulas to rewrite hospital policies and train hospital staff

-• Griffin Hospital in Derby ($50,000): Work with clinicians, community-based organizations, and patients to develop a model for delivering maternal health care that addresses inequities, focusing on hypertensive disorders of pregnancy and mental health
+• Griffin Hospital in Derby ($50,000): Work with clinicians, community-based organisations, and patients to develop a model for delivering maternal health care that addresses inequities, focusing on hypertensive disorders of pregnancy and mental health

 Community Health Workers: